-Yale Maurice R. Greenberg World Fellows Program 2018 (Fully-funded)
+Yale Greenberg World Fellows Program 2019 for Mid-career Global Leaders (Fully-funded)

-Each class of Fellows is a unique group: geographically balanced, and representative of a wide range of professions, talents, and perspectives.
-The program runs annually from mid-August to mid-December.
-Fellows are expected to be in residence at Yale for the duration of the program.
+The program runs from mid-August to mid-December.
+Fellows are required to be in residence at Yale for the duration of the program.

 - A taxable stipend to cover the costs of living in New Haven